CONFERENCE SESSIONS

 • Summarize evidence-based methodologies that keep people engaged in treatment and recovery

-• Articulate how including family members in an individual's recovery journey can have a profound impact on their success
+• Describe how including family members in an individual's recovery journey can have a profound impact on their success

 Level: Intermediate